Skip to main content

 inductor-symbols.jpg

-Inductor symbols
+Inductor symbols.

 V = L di/dt

 That is, there is a voltage across the inductor only if the current through it is changing; DC produces no voltage through an inductor.
-In general, inductor blocks the AC and passes the DC.
+In general, an inductor blocks the AC and passes the DC.

 The energy stored in an inductor with value ‘L’ Henries is given by;